centraldedados/datacentral/README.md

    can also run `make serve` to run a simple webserver, and then open the site by pointing your browser to `localhost:8002`.

+6. **Upload to a remote web server to publish.** Using *rsync*, your portal contents are compressed and uploaded to a remote server with a command like `SSH_PATH="my.server.org:/my/remote/path" make deploy`.

 Running tests
 -------------

 Datacentral uses Nose for testing.
 After installing it on your system or virtualenv, just run

     nosetests tests.py

 TODO
 ----